Estimating Power-Law Exponent with Edge Differential Privacy: Experimental Evaluation

 We compare against the \eedp{} degree distribution based power-law fitting approach from Hay et al.~\cite{degreedistribution} which is developed for central model.
 This is called \textbf{\textsc{Base}}.

-\mynonparagraph{Datasets.} We test our algorithms on 9 graph datasets: 6 publicly-available datasets from SNAP~\cite{snapdatasets} and 3 synthetic datasets. \rtab{tab:datasummary} summarizes the datasets.
+\mynonparagraph{Datasets.} We test our algorithms on 9 graph datasets: 6 publicly-available datasets from repository ~\cite{ledpcode} based on SNAP~\cite{snapdatasets} (treated to be undirected) and 3 synthetic datasets. \rtab{tab:datasummary} summarizes the datasets.
 The power-law scaling parameter $\alpha$ values are mostly below 3 for $d_{\min}$ between 1 and 3; this is consistent with previous observations \cite{clauset2009powerlaws} where $\alpha$ is typically below 3.
 The synthetic datasets are generated using \textsc{Inc-Powerlaw} generator~\cite{powerlawsyn} that produces a simple random graph conforming with a degree sequence corresponding to the given scaling parameter $\alpha$.

 \mynonparagraph{Methodology.} We set $\varepsilon$ privacy budget to $1.0$ for our experiments.
 We also conducted experiments where the $\varepsilon$ value is varied between 0.1 and 5 to study performance across different privacy budgets.
 We report results for $d_{\min}$ values of 1 and 3; while we also considered with $d_{\min}$ values 5 and 10, the non-private MLE of $\alpha$ was outside of the $[0,\infty]$ range which is semantically invalid.
 For accuracy metric, we measure the $l_1$ error compared to the non-private $\alpha$ parameter of each dataset.
 Each experiment was repeated 20 times and we report the mean and standard deviation.